DPDIT/DPDTV/README.md

 #### Images Not Showing

-- Verify images are in the correct folder
+- Verify the correct year and route are selected
+- Check if the folder is enabled
+- Ensure the image format is supported

+#### Upload Issues

-- Check for file corruption
+- Check file size (under 5MB)

-#### Slideshow Not Updating
+- Verify file format is supported

+#### Authentication Issues

-- Refresh the browser page
+- Clear browser cache and cookies
-- Confirm new images are properly saved in the correct folder
+- Ensure you're using the correct credentials
+- Contact support if issues persist

 ## 🆘 Support